Universality in driven open quantum matter: Overarching principles in- and out of equilibrium

 \subsubsection{Equivalence to weak and strong symmetries}

-Global continuous classical and quantum symmetries have a clear physical interpretation in terms of whether Noether charge can be transferred between a system and its environment.
-Formally, classical and quantum transformations of fields correspond to, respectively, identical and independent transformations of operators that act from the left and right on the density matrix in the master equation~\eqref{eq:meq}.
-Therefore, classical and quantum symmetries are equivalent to weak and strong symmetries as defined in Ref.~\cite{Buca2012,albert2014symmetries,PhysRevLett.125.240405}.

-In more detail, we first show that classical symmetries are equivalent to weak symmetries.
-In Sec.~\ref{sec:Lindblad-to-Keldysh}, we have derived the general rule that fields on the forward and backward branches correspond to operators in the Lindbladian that act on the density matrix from the left- and right-hand side, respectively.
-Accordingly, the Keldysh action with fields transformed as $\psi_{\pm} \mapsto G \psi_{\pm}$ corresponds to the following Lindbladian,
+Classical and quantum symmetries of the Keldysh action are equivalent to weak and strong symmetries of the Lindbladian \cite{Buca2012,albert2014symmetries,PhysRevLett.125.240405}.
+This equivalence results from the general rule, stated in Sec.~\ref{sec:Lindblad-to-Keldysh}, that fields on the forward and backward branches correspond to operators in the Lindbladian that act on the density matrix from the left- and right-hand side, respectively.
+Accordingly, the Keldysh action with fields transformed under a classical symmetry as $\psi_{\pm} \mapsto G \psi_{\pm}$ corresponds to the following Lindbladian:

 where for simplicity we consider a single jump operator $\hat{L}$, and we write $\hat{H}_{\hat{G}} = \hat{G}^{\dagger} \hat{H} \hat{G}$, and $\hat{L}_{\hat{G}} = \hat{G}^{\dagger} \hat{L} \hat{G}$.
 The classical symmetry of the Keldysh action implies that also the transformed Lindbladian should be identical to the original Lindbladian, $\mathcal{L}_{\hat{G}, c} = \mathcal{L}$, or, equivalently,